Dr Sujata Allan, MBBS, DCH

 When she is not actively researching or lecturing, Dr Jacobi can be found in her busy practice in the Northern Rivers.

-Dr Helen Macpherson is a 2016 NHMRC-ARC Dementia Research Development Fellow at the Centre for Physical Activity and Nutrition Research (C-PAN), Deakin University.
+Dr Helen Macpherson is a 2016 NHMRC-ARC Dementia Research Development Fellow in the Institute for Physical Activity and Nutrition, Deakin University.
 Her research focuses on healthy cognitive ageing, ways to enhance cognition in older people and dementia prevention.
 Dr Macpherson has conducted numerous randomised controlled trials to investigate the cognitive effects of nutritional interventions including multivitamins, glucose, cocoa, and whole diet change.
 Her research investigates mechanisms of action including cardiovascular changes and direct effects on brain function using a range of neuroimaging modalities including EEG and MRI.
 Dr Macpherson is currently researching the effects of dietary supplementation combined with physical activity on brain health and cognitive function in older people with Type 2 Diabetes.

 Prof Robyn McDermott MBBS, PhD, MPH, FAFPHM